e-Patient Dave

 Ventilation for COVID-19 defense, part 2: CO₂ and new warnings

-I’ve started compiling all my virus posts into a /covid19 page, which I hope to convert into a series of pages.
+I’ve started compiling all my virus posts into a /covid19 page.

 Four months ago in Winter’s coming.
 Time to talk about ventilation for coronavirus defense, I talked about ventilation (fresh air) and about HEPA filters for cleaning indoor air.
 Here’s an update, focusing particularly on the latest bee in my bonnet: CO₂ detectors.